-In accordance with section 9, paragraph 4 of the Lower Saxony Higher Education Act (NHG) (January 2016), a Doctoral Candidate Representation was elected, charged with discussing matters concerning doctoral students and issuing recommendations to bodies of the university.
+In accordance with section 9, paragraph 4 of the Lower Saxony Higher Education Act (NHG, January 2016), the elected PhD Council represents the PhD candidates and students of the Carl von Ossietzky University of Oldenburg and is charged with discussing matters concerning doctoral students and issuing recommendations to bodies of the university.

 Yvonne Schadewell works as a PhD at the Faculty V within a collaborative project between the Institute of Chemistry and Biology of the marine Environment (ICBM) and the Institute of Biology and Environmental Sciences (IBU) since 2017.
 For her PhD project, she evaluates the reliability of tracing aquatic organisms with forensic methods.